mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Proposals.
 It instructs group members to update their representation of the state of the group by applying the proposals and advancing the key schedule.

-Each proposal covered by the Commit is identified by a ProposalID value, which contains the hash of the MLSPlaintext in which the Proposal was sent, using the hash function from the group's ciphersuite.
+Each proposal covered by the Commit is included by a ProposalOrRef value, which identifies the proposal to be applied by value or by reference.
+Proposals supplied by value are included directly in the Commit object.
+Proposals supplied by reference are specified by including the hash of the MLSPlaintext in which the Proposal was sent, using the hash function from the group's ciphersuite.
+For proposals supplied by value, the sender of the proposal is the same as the sender of the Commit.
+Conversely, proposals sent by people other than the committer MUST be included by reference.

 ~~~~~
-opaque ProposalID<0..255>;
+enum {
+  reserved(0),
+  proposal(1)
+  reference(2),
+  (255)
+} ProposalOrRefType;

 struct {
+  ProposalOrRefType type;
+  select (ProposalOrRef.type) {
+    case proposal:  Proposal proposal;
+    case reference: opaque hash<0..255>;
+  }
+} ProposalOrRef;

+struct {
-    ProposalID proposals<0..2^32-1>;
+    ProposalOrRef proposals<0..2^32-1>;
     optional<UpdatePath> path;
 } Commit;
 ~~~~~